ChristopherHMelgar/TODOapp/README.md

 ## Note

-You need add .env file like this
+You need add .env file in folder backend, like this

 <pre><code>
   DATABASE_URL={YOU_DATABASE_URL}